gravitational/teleport/rfd/xxxx-bot-for-cert-renewals.md

 Initially, `tbot config` will be limited to supporting OpenSSH configuration (client and server).

+*TODO (Tim):* Per learnings from the demo, generating config may require an active API client (auth, proxy, etc).
+E.g. SSH does to generate `known_hosts` and to fetch the proxy address/port/etc. Perhaps it might make sense (where it makes sense) to generate these during the renew loop and configure them via `tbot.yaml`?

 #### Join Script

-We intend to develop a bot join script, similar in functionailty to the node join script that exists in Teleport enterprise.
+We intend to develop a bot join script, similar in functionality to the node join script that exists in Teleport enterprise.
 While not required, this will make it even easier to install and run the bot as a systemd service on the target machine.